lashewi/gatsby-starter-lumen/content/posts/2022-03-23-storing-currency-values-and-float-precision.md

   - MySQL
   - Database
 ---
-Before getting started with the article, let me iterate the content.
-This article's main objective is to discuss how currency values can be stored in Databases (MySQL).
-My other main focus is to explain the inaccuracy with float values.
-Now that we have straightened out the scope let's get started with the much-needed introduction.
+Let me iterate the content before we begin.
+The main goal of this article is to discuss how currency values can be stored in databases (MySQL).
+My secondary goal is to explain the inaccuracy with float values.
+Now that we've clarified the scope, let's get started
-Long ago, when I was a junior developer, I was going through a DB schema, and noted currency values are stored in Integers, and every value is multiplied by 100.
-This was a fascinating approach, and I started digging.
-It was fascinating back then because I thought we could use something like Float type to store this without multiplication or division hackle.
-This article is about that; I will tell you why we tend to move away from Float and Double and look into cleaner solutions.
-This is a fundamental approach to consider.
-Okay, let's dive into it.
-The requirement is pretty straightforward.
-We need to store currency value in our database or a numeric value where precision matters.
-The approaches or solutions provided below use MySQL, and coding is made through Java, but I hope the fundamentals will make sense to you nonetheless.
-One other small note: Some relational databases support a Money type like Postgress, but we will focus only on MySQL to keep this simple.
+The requirement is straightforward.
+In our database, we must store currency values or numeric values where precision is critical.
+The approaches or solutions provided below use MySQL, and the coding is done in Java, but I hope the fundamentals are clear to you.
+Another quick note: Some relational databases, such as Postgres, support a Money type, but we'll stick to MySQL to keep things simple.
-Let's evaluate the data types we can consider to store currency values:
+Let's look at the different data types that can be used to store currency values:

 1. [Float / Double](https://dev.mysql.com/doc/refman/8.0/en/floating-point-types.html)
 2. [Decimal / Numeric](https://dev.mysql.com/doc/refman/8.0/en/fixed-point-types.html)
 3. [Bigint / Integer](https://dev.mysql.com/doc/refman/8.0/en/integer-types.html)
 4. [Varchar / String ](https://dev.mysql.com/doc/refman/8.0/en/char.html)

-Alright, we have our leading solutions listed down.
-To be clear, I listed them not by a specific data type.
-As you can see, consider Float and Double, while those are two different data types (Double stores double-precision floating-point number values), which brings to the table under this topic is pretty straightforward.
-Here comes the exciting stuff.
+Okay, we've compiled a list of our top solutions.
+To be clear, I did not list them by data type.
+As you can see, Float and Double are two distinct data types (Double stores double-precision floating-point number values), but what they bring to the table under this topic is fairly straightforward.
+Now comes the exciting part.

 ## Float / Double

-If precision is one of your requirements, this may be a no; why the word maybe?
-Not always; I'll explain that.
-However, it's recommended to avoid this data type to save currency values.
-Why float and decimal are not precise, as you might believe?
+If precision is a requirement, this may be a no; why maybe?  let me explain.
+It is advised to avoid using this data type to save currency values.
+Why are float and double not as precise as you might think?
-Let's look into this small code snippet,
+Let's take a look at this small code snippet.

 ```java
 class HelloWorld {